ksallberg/aliter/README.md

 as 20111116.
 Only tested with windows based renewal client.

 Packetver can be configured in a `aliter config file`.
 Otherwise it will fallback to the value defined in `ro.hrl`.

-See the makefile for how to specify which `aliter config file` to load.
+(See below)

 ## aliter config file